KinePad/Jawa-Script-Language/README.md

 # Jawa-Script-Language
 Built in Javanese.
 Originally Java Script

-Javascript is easy; you don't need to know Javascript.
+Jawascript is easy; you don't need to know Jawascript.
 It uses Javanese and Indonesian.